Rationally elliptic toric varieties: Introduction

 Elliptic complex manifolds of complex dimension less than or equal to $2$ have been classified in \cite{AB}.
 Also, the rational homotopy type of moduli spaces of certain vector bundles over complex curves has been analysed in \cite{Bi-Mu}.
 Our results here complement these references and show, in particular, the existence of a very large number of (non isomorphic) hyperbolic varieties.

 We finally stress that our results and classification on toric varieties are always up to algebraic isomorphisms.
 If one loosens up this rigidity there are interesting results in the literature.
 A toric variety is in particular a torus manifold, that is, a smooth $2n$-dimensional manifold admitting an action of a real $n$-torus $\TT^n=(S^1)^n$.
-In \cite[Theorem 1.1]{wie}, it is shown that an elliptic simply connected torus manifold whose cohomology is evenly graded is always homeomorphic to a quotient of a free linear torus action on a product of spheres.
-Moreover \cite[Theorem 1.2]{wie}, if the toric manifold is non negatively-curved then homeomorphism can be replaced by equivariant diffeomorphism.
+In \cite[Theorem 1.1]{wie}, it is shown that an elliptic simply connected torus manifold whose integral cohomology is evenly graded is always homeomorphic to a quotient of a free linear torus action on a product of spheres.
+Moreover \cite[Theorem 1.2]{wie}, if the toric manifold is non-negatively curved then homeomorphism can be replaced by equivariant diffeomorphism.
 More generally, see \cite[Theorem A]{wie2}, any elliptic simply connected torus orbifold has the rational homotopy type of a quotient of a product of spheres by a linear, almost free, torus action.
+Also, T. Bahri has drawn our attention to \cite{Gu} for related results.

-In low dimensions one can be more precise: any $4$-dimensional torus manifold is equivariantly diffeomorphic to either the $4$-sphere, an equivariant connected sum of copies of complex projective planes (possibly with reversed orientation), or a Hirzebruch surface \cite{or}.
-On the other hand, a simply connected $6$-dimensional torus manifold whose cohomology is evenly graded is equivariantly diffeomorphic to either the $6$-dimensional sphere, an equivariant connected sum of copies of $6$-dimensional quasitoric manifolds, or $S^4$-bundles over $S^2$ \cite[Theorem 1.3]{ku}.
+In low dimensions one can be more precise: any $4$-dimensional torus manifold is equivariantly diffeomorphic to either the $4$-sphere, an equivariant connected sum of copies of complex projective planes (possibly with reversed orientation) and Hirzebruch surfaces \cite{or}.
+As mentioned above, the only ones that are rationally elliptic are the $4$-sphere, the complex projective plane and the Hirzebruch surfaces.
+On the other hand, a simply connected $6$-dimensional torus manifold whose cohomology is evenly graded is equivariantly diffeomorphic to either the $6$-dimensional sphere, an equivariant connected sum of copies of $6$-dimensional quasitoric manifolds, or $S^4$-bundles over $S^2$, see \cite[Theorem 1.3]{ku}.
 Our results agree with this classification up to diffeomorphism.

+After the completion of this work, Wiemeler has provided a classification of rationally elliptic toric orbifolds up to algebraic isomorphism in any dimension \cite{Wieme}.